 Status: Emerging Professional Resident

-Compensation: $150/wk Stipend, Housing plus Utilities, Milwaukee Bus Pass or 50% contribution to parking costs
+Compensation: $275/wk Stipend, $200 Relocation Stipend for relocating to Milwaukee Area, Housing plus Utilities, Milwaukee Bus Pass or 50% contribution to parking costs

-*Preference will be given to applications that include all supplementary materials that are received on or before June 15, 2021.
-Applications will be accepted on a rolling basis thereafter until all positions are filled.
+Deadline to Apply: Preference will be given to applications that include all supplementary materials that are received on or before April 15.
+Applications received following April 15 will be reviewed on a rolling basis.

 General Qualifications for the EPR program:

 - Resilient work ethic

 - A level of maturity and self-sufficiency to work in a professional theater environment